Home / Comparisons / Rocket Languages vs Babbel

 Choose how you want to review each day

 Plus, you can choose how you want to review: flashcards, listening, speaking, or writing.
-Listening is my personal favorite because you get some of those auditory benefits I noted above, but I do like that they give you optionality.
+Listening is my personal favorite because you get some of those auditory benefits I noted above, but I do like that they give you options.
+This makes Babbel work really well for all kinds of personalities.

 For reference, Rocket doesn’t have a formal vocab review system, so this is a nice advantage for Babbel.
 It’s a great way for getting you to remember and internalize new words and phrases.